-Notes: (1) Rates are age-standardised using the WHO world population (2) People who reported more than one ethnic group are counted once in each group reported
+Notes: (1) Rates are age-standardised using the WHO world standard population (2) People who reported more than one ethnic group are counted once in each group reported

-In 2006/2007, the smoking prevalence rate in the most deprived areas (NZDep2006 deciles 9-10) was 2.8 times the rate in the least deprived areas (deciles 1-2).32
+SOCIO-ECONOMICIn 2008, the smoking prevalence rate in the most deprived areas (NZDep2006 deciles 9 and 10)DIFFERENCESwas 2.7 times the rate in the least deprived areas (deciles 1 and 2).31

-In an OECD comparison of daily smoking rates for adults aged 15 years and over, New Zealand had a rate of 21 percent in 2006, compared with an OECD median of 24 percent.33 New Zealand ranked seventh lowest out of 30 OECD countries.
-Smoking prevalence was highest in Greece (39 percent in 2004) and lowest in Sweden (16 percent in 2005).
-New Zealand's rate was lower than that of the United Kingdom (22 percent in 2006), but higher than those of Australia (18 percent in 2004), the United States and Canada (both 17 percent in 2006 and 2005 respectively).
-Compared to other OECD countries, New Zealand's smoking levels are relatively low for males and relatively high for females.34
+INTERNATIONALIn an OECD comparison of daily smoking rates for adults aged 15 years and over, New Zealand had a rate of 18 per cent in 2007, compared with an OECD median of 23 per cent.32 New Zealand ranked fourth lowest out of 30 OECD countries.
+Smoking prevalence was highest in Greece (40 per cent in 2008) and lowest in Sweden (just under 15 per cent in 2006).
+New Zealand's daily smoking rate was lower than the United Kingdom's (21 per cent in 2007), similar to Australia's (17 per cent in 2007) and Canada's (18 per cent in 2007), and higher than the rate in the United States (15 per cent in 2007).
+Compared to other OECD countries, New Zealand's smoking levels are relatively low for both sexes, ranking fourth lowest for males and 13th lowest for females.33